 Participants whose health and safety needs include nursing tasks, performed during waiver service hours, must receive a Nursing Assessment by a Provider to help inform the personcentered planning process.
-The Nursing Assessment must be completed by a Registered Nurse (RN), who is licensed in the State of Hawai'i, in accordance with HRS §457-2.5 and §457-7, and include, but is not limited to, the following:
+The Nursing Assessment must be completed by a Registered Nurse

+(RN), who is licensed in the State of Hawai'i, in accordance with HRS §457-2.5 and §457-7, and include, but is not limited to, the following:

-- 1) identification of tasks that may be delegated, based on the participant's needs and circumstance, - 2) assessment of the participant's circumstance, - 3) assessment of the person(s) that may perform the delegated task(s), - 4) supervision/monitoring requirements, and - 5) recommendation for hours needed to complete nurse delegation requirements (recommended hours will be reviewed and considered for authorization by the DOH-DDD).
+- 1) identification of tasks that may be delegated, based on the participant's needs and circumstance. - 2) assessment of the participant's circumstance, - 3) assessment of the person(s) that may perform the delegated task(s), - 4) supervision/monitoring requirements, and - 5) recommendation for hours needed for Training and Consultation RN (when applicable, see below) to complete nurse delegation requirements.
+Recommended hours will be reviewed and considered for authorization by the DOH-DDD.